-Manifestos often pop up in the arts as the means to draw a line in the sand.
+Manifestos often pop up in the arts as a means to draw a line in the sand.
 They intend to end one expression and launch another.

-In dance, Yvonne Rainer pioneered a push to reduce dance to its essential elements.
-She wanted to strip away the unwanted drama and and expression that had been the norm.
-In its place she favoured presenting the body as the core dance object.
+In dance, traditional dances like ballet use body movements to tell a story.
+But in the 1960s, the rise of experimental dance wanted to end this.
+Yvonne Rainer leads the way with her manifesto.
+She pioneered a push to reduce dance to its essential elements.
+She wanted to strip away the unwanted drama and expression that had been the norm.
+In its place, she favoured presenting the body as the core dance object.

 No to spectacle.